jiyu3/DR/README.md

 ### Term

 Licensors can designated the term of validity.
-The term is written as the datetime format "yyyy-mm-dd hh-mm-ss".
+The term is written as the datetime format "yyyy-mm-dd hh-mm".
 If the term is not designated, __it's regarded as indefinite term__.

 #### Example

-Grant license from 1999-12-31 23:59:59 to 2000-01-30 23:59:59.
+Grant license from 1999-12-31 23:59 to 2000-01-30 23:59.

 ```html
 <drequired style="display:none;">